 - 3. Pregnant and parenting students have the right to participate in the regular education program and will not be required to participate in a pregnant minor program or alternative education program.
 Students who voluntarily participate in an alternative education program, such as the Cal Safe Program, must be given educational programs, activities, and courses equal to those they would have been in if participating in the regular education program.
 For information regarding the Cal Safe Program for pregnant and parenting teens, call (559) 675-4490. - 4.
-The District may require a pregnant or parenting student to obtain the certification of a physician or nurse practitioner that they are physically and emotionally able to participate, or continue to participate, in the regular education program or activity. - 5.
+A pregnant or parenting student may remain enrolled for a fifth year of instruction to complete high school graduation requirements if the District determines that the student cannot reasonably complete those requirements in time to graduate by the end of the fourth year of high school. - 5.
+The District may require a pregnant or parenting student to obtain the certification of a physician or nurse practitioner that they are physically and emotionally able to participate, or continue to participate, in the regular education program or activity. - 6.
 The school will provide reasonable accommodations to any lactating student to express breast milk, breastfeed an infant child, or address other needs related to breastfeeding.
 A student will not incur an academic penalty for using any of these reasonable accommodations and will be provided the opportunity to make up any work missed due to such use.
-Reasonable accommodations include, but are not limited to: - Access to a private and secure room, other than a restroom, to express breast milk or breastfeed an infant child - b.
-Permission to bring onto a school campus a breast pump and any other equipment used to express breast milk - c.
-Access to a power source for a breast pump or any other equipment used to express breast milk - d.
+Reasonable accommodations include, but are not limited to: - a.
+Access to a private and secure room, other than a restroom, to express breast milk or breastfeed an infant child - b.
+Permission to bring onto a school campus a breast pump and any other equipment used to express breast milk - Access to a power source for a breast pump or any other equipment used to express breast milk - d.
 Access to a place to store expressed breast milk safely - e.
-A reasonable amount of time to accommodate the student's need to express breast milk or breastfeed an infant child - 6.
-A pregnant or parenting student will be excused from school when the absence is due to the illness or medical appointment of their child, including absences to care for a sick child. - 7.
+A reasonable amount of time to accommodate the student's need to express breast milk or breastfeed an infant child - 7.
+A pregnant or parenting student will be excused from school when the absence is due to the illness or medical appointment of their child, including absences to care for a sick child. - 8.
 During the school year in which the birth of the student's infant takes place, a pregnant or parenting student is entitled to eight weeks of parental leave, which the student may take before childbirth if there is a medical necessity and after childbirth to care for and bond with the infant.
-If deemed medically necessary by the student's physician, parental leave may be extended beyond eight weeks. - 8.
+If deemed medically necessary by the student's physician, parental leave may be extended beyond eight weeks. - 9.
 Specific to parental leave: - a.
-No student is required to take all or part of the parental - b.
+No student is required to take all or part of the parental leave. - b.
 A student on parental leave cannot be required to complete academic work or other school requirements but has the right to make up work missed upon return to school. - c.
 The student has the right to return to the school and course of study in which they were enrolled before taking parental leave. - d.
 The District's Supervisor of Attendance will ensure that absences from school, as a result of the parental leave, are excused until the student returns to school.